DiamondBond/emacs/README.md

 ## Performant

-Provides a responsive experience that adheres to function over form principles.
+Provides a responsive experience that adheres to form follows function principles.

 ## Reproducible